Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

     	}
     }

-If this program is initialized with the details of the desired output — say, **10 USD** sent to Alice’s new address — and signed with the private key corresponding to Alice’s , the combined signature program will authorize Alice’s input to be spent only in a transaction that includes the desired output.
+If this program is initialized with the details of the desired output — say, **10 USD** sent to Alice’s new address — and signed with Alice’s private key, the combined signature program will authorize Alice’s input to be spent only in a transaction that includes the desired output.

 [sidenote]